 \section{Abstract}

 The high-multiplicity exoplanet systems are generally more tightly packed when compared to the solar system.
 Such compact multi-planet systems are often susceptible to dynamical instability.
 We investigate the impact of dynamical instability on the final orbital architectures of multi-planet systems using $N$-body simulations.
-Our models initially consist of eight planets placed randomly according to a power-law distribution of mutual Hill separations.
+Our models initially consist of six to ten planets placed randomly according to a power-law distribution of mutual Hill separations.
 We find that almost all of our model planetary systems go through at least one phase of dynamical instability, losing at least one planet.
-The orbital architecture, including the distributions of mutual Hill separations, planetary masses, orbital periods, and period ratios, of the {\em transit-detectable} model planetary systems closely resemble those for the multi-planet systems detected by \kepler.
+The orbital architecture, including the distributions of mutual Hill separations, planetary masses, orbital periods, and period ratios, of the transit-detectable model planetary systems closely resemble those of the multi-planet systems detected by \kepler.
 We find that without any formation-dependent input, a dynamically active past can naturally reproduce important observed trends including multiplicity-dependent eccentricity distribution, smaller eccentricities for larger planets, and intra-system uniformity.
+On the other hand, our transit-detectable planet populations lack the observed sub-population of eccentric single-transiting planets, pointing towards the `\kepler\ dichotomy'.
 These findings indicate that dynamical instabilities may have played a vital role in the final assembly of sub-Jovian planets.